Tupou VI: Accession and coronation

 Tupoutoʻa Lavaka acceded the throne on the death of his elder brother, George Tupou V, on 18 March 2012, taking the regnal name of Tupou VI.
 In his capacity as Tonga's head of state, he was installed as 20th Chancellor of the University of the South Pacific (USP) for a term of one year during the USP Tonga Graduation ceremony in July 2013.

 King Tupou VI and Queen Nanasipau’u were crowned in a ceremony conducted at Centenary Church in Nukuʻalofa on 4 July 2015 by the Reverend D'Arcy Wood, a retired Uniting Church in Australia minister who was born in Tonga.
 He was assisted by the Reverend ʻAhio and the Reverend Tevita Havea, the president and the secretary general of the Free Wesleyan Church of Tonga.
 About 15,000 guests attended the celebration.

 During the ceremony, Tupou VI was anointed with holy oil, adorned with a ring, and presented with a sceptre.
 The crown was then placed on his head by Wood, who performed the anointing and crowning as a matter of circumventing the taboo on native Tongans touching the King's head.
-The celebrations ran for a total of eleven days, beginning a week before the ceremony.
+The celebrations ran for a total of eleven days, beginning a week before the ceremony, with the date of the coronation itself being declared a national public holiday.